 On the programme at Institut suédois :

-Further information about the Ball, workshops, other films and upcoming events will be posted on our website in the autumn.
+Further information about the Ball, workshops and upcoming events will be posted on our website soon.

 To ensure that everybody is protected and that events run smoothly, our team is implementing a number of hygiene and safety measures.
 Please read the barrier gestures by clicking here.